Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Related Works

-\textbf{Adaptive test-time defenses.} Adaptive defenses are usually implemented at test time and can often change model parameters and inputs at inference, even arbitrarily, to defend against the attack.
-One strategy of adaptive test-time defenses is through \emph{input purification}, which is, the inputs to a model (usually pre-trained with a robustness objective) is optimized with a test-time objective.
-This test-time optimization can be hand crafted~\cite{alfarra2022combating,wu2021attacking} or learned~\cite{mao2021adversarial,hwang2023aid} with the help of an auxiliary network~\cite{nie2022diffusion,nayak2022dad}.
-Another strategy for building adaptive test-time defenses is \emph{model adaptation}, where model parameters are often augmented with activations~\cite{chen2021towards}, implicit representations~\cite{kang2021stable, qian2021improving} and additional normalization layers~\cite{wang2021fighting}.
-Although several methods are developed for adaptive test-time defenses, all of them increase the inference cost atleast $2\times$~\citep{kang2021stable} and sometimes $500\times$~\citep{shionline} compared to the underlying model.
-Furthermore, some methods are not really robust and are not competitive with the static model counterpart.
-Refer to \citet{croce2022evaluating} for detailed evaluation.
+\textbf{Adaptive test-time defenses.} Adaptive defenses update model parameters and inputs at inference to defend against the attack.
+One strategy of adaptive test-time defenses is \emph{input purification}, in which the inputs to a model (usually pre-trained with a robustness objective) is optimized with a test-time objective.
+This test-time optimization can be hand crafted~\cite{alfarra2022combating,wu2021attacking} or learned~\cite{mao2021adversarial,hwang2023aid} with the help of an auxiliary network~\cite{nie2022diffusion}.
+Another strategy for building adaptive test-time defenses is \emph{model adaptation}, where model parameters are augmented with activations~\cite{chen2021towards}, implicit representations~\cite{kang2021stable, qian2021improving} and additional normalization layers~\cite{wang2021fighting}.
+Although several methods are developed for adaptive test-time defenses, all of them increase the inference cost at least $2\times$~\citep{kang2021stable} and sometimes $500\times$~\citep{shionline} compared to the underlying model.
+More importantly, most of the existing adaptive test-time defenses results in a \emph{weaker adversary than the base model}, hence overestimated the robustness to adaptive attacks and are not really competitive with the static defenses as categorically shown in \citet{croce2022evaluating}.

-\textbf{Adversarial attacks using Neural Tangent Kernels (NTKs).} \citet{jacotntk, arora2019exact, gregyang2019scaling} show the equivalence of training a large width neural network by gradient descent to a deterministic kernel machine called Neural Tangent Kernel.
-In the context of adversarial attacks and robustness, \cite{tsilivis2022can} propose a method to generate adversarial examples using NTK and show transferability of the attack to the finite width neural network counterpart successfully.
-Additionally, the authors define NTK features using the eigenspectrum of the NTK gram matrix and observe that the robust features correspond to the top of the eigenspectrum.
-As a supplementary result of our analysis, we theoretically show that the robust NTK features are at the top of the spectrum and also give exact relationships in closed form for their convergence during training.